nanoservices-pl/www/README.md

 The services are exposed using standard network protocols—such as SOAP (simple object access protocol)/HTTP or Restful HTTP (JSON/HTTP)—to send requests to read or change data.
 Service governance controls the lifecycle for development and at the appropriate stage the services are published in a registry that enables developers to quickly find them and reuse them to assemble new applications or business processes.

+## Benefits of SOA

+Compared to the architectures that preceded it, SOA offered significant benefits to the enterprise:

+### Greater business agility;

+faster time to market: Reusability is key.
+The efficiency of assembling applications from reusable services - i.e. building blocks, rather than rewriting and reintegrating with every new development project, enables developers to build applications much more quickly in response to new business opportunities.
+The service oriented architectural approach supports scenarios for application integration, data integration, and service orchestration style automation of business processes or workflows.
+This speeds software design and software development by enabling developers to spend dramatically less time integrating and much more time focusing on delivering and improving their applications.

+### Ability to leverage legacy functionality in new markets:
+A well-crafted SOA enables developers to easily take functionality ‘locked’ in one computing platform or environment and extend it to new environments and markets.
+For example, many companies have used SOA to expose functionality from mainframe-based financial systems to new web applications, enabling their customers to serve themselves to processes and information previously accessible only through direct interaction with the company’s employees or business partners.

+### Improved collaboration between business and IT:

+In an SOA, services can be defined in business terms (e.g., ‘generate insurance quote’ or ‘calculate capital equipment ROI’).
+This enables business analysts to work more effectively with developers on important insights—such as the scope of a business process defined using services or the business implications of changing a process—that can lead to a better result.